 Address: Ul.
 Svetog Dominika 3, 20000, Dubrovnik, Croatia

 When the sun goes down in Dubrovnik, it’s time to party!
-The city is known for its vibrant nightlife, and there are plenty of places where you can dance and let loose till the early hours of the morning.
-Though the town isn’t known for its abundance of clubs, the ones that they do have are pretty awesome.
+The city is known for its lively nightlife, and there are plenty of places where you can dance and let loose till the early morning hours.
+Though the town isn’t known for its many clubs, the ones they do have are pretty awesome.

 19. Game of Thrones Tour